 English Language Center

 The English Language Center (ELC) provides effective, quality instruction of English for non-native speakers.
 Students will improve their English language skills, gain confidence, develop critical reasoning skills, learn about American culture, and prepare for university-level courses.
 The ELC’s rigorous full-time Intensive English Program is designed for students who want to develop the academic English proficiency necessary to succeed in ODU’s undergraduate and graduate programs.
 The ELC offers six seven-week sessions each year with program start dates in January, March, May, June, August, and October.
-During each week, full-time students spend at least 20 hours in class studying grammar, reading/vocabulary, speaking/listening, and writing.
+Each week, full-time students spend at least 20 hours in class studying grammar, listening/speaking, reading/vocabulary, and writing.
 Part-time learning opportunities are also available.

 Continuing Education Programs

 Executive Development Program.
 The mission of this unit is to provide businesses, organizations, and individuals with high quality professional development and continuing education programs in virtually all areas of business, management, and executive education.
 The unit offers public programs for individuals seeking professional certificate programs, preparation for certification exams, career advancement and career change.
 In addition, the unit develops and delivers custom programs and consulting services to meet specific organizational and employee development needs of businesses and organizations regionally, nationally and internationally.